linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

         MIGRATE 192.0.2.0 6379 "" 5000 KEYS key_1 key_2 key_3

-### Removing a Database
+### Remove a Database

 Because there is no database creation as such in Redis, it also lacks database deletion.

 However, you can clear out the data in a given database using the `FLUSHDB` command.
-This deletes all of the keys in the currently selected database:
+This deletes all of the keys in the currently selected database.

     FLUSHDB